 “Prosecuting human beings like this is harsh and unpragmatic,” she stated.
 “And it surely does not engender trust amongst young people.”

-Precisely whilst Sokolovsky was positioned at the respectable list of terrorists and extremists is unclear.
-Aleksei Bushamkov, a lawyer for the blogger, wrote on Facebook on July 14 about his client’s designation, pronouncing that each one of Sokolovsky’s bank bills had been frozen.
+While Sokolovsky was on the respectable list of terrorists and extremists, it is unclear.
+Aleksei Bushamkov, a lawyer for the blogger, wrote on Facebook on July 14 about his client’s designation, pronouncing that each of Sokolovsky’s bank bills had been frozen.

-Sokolovsky becomes quoted by way of the kingdom-run TASS information corporation as saying that “all of my [bank] playing cards are blocked,” however that he did no longer understand why.
+The kingdom-run TASS information corporation quotes Sokolovsky as saying that “all of my [bank] playing cards are blocked”; however, he no longer understands why.

-Sokolovsky, whose sentence ultimate week was reduced through extra than a year, is one in every of numerous Internet users convicted of hate speech and other violations in Russia in current years based totally on social-media posts and different on line content material.
+Sokolovsky, whose sentence was reduced by more than a year, is one of numerous Internet users convicted of hate speech and other violations in Russia in recent years based totally on social media posts and different online content material.

 Rights organizations have accused the government of wearing out a broad crackdown on online speech that has ensnared humans exercising constitutionally blanketed speech.